Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: System Model

 \subsection{Agrowbox Design}

-The AgroBox (Fig. ~\ref{SETUP}) measured $1.2\,$m$\,\times\,$ $1.2\,$m$\,\times\,$$2\,$m and housed four \textit{Nicotiana tabacum} plants.
-It had a $700\,$W LED lamp for plant growth, connected to a timer for a consistent 12-hour day-night cycle, switching on at 7:00 AM and off at 7:00 PM.
-The light was placed $40-50\,$cm above the plants for optimal exposure.
-An Arduino UNO microcontroller was used to monitor environmental conditions.
-A DHT11 sensor continuously records ambient temperature and humidity, while an automated irrigation system regulated water delivery based on real-time soil moisture from capacitive sensors in each pot (see Fig.~\ref{ARDUINO}).
-These sensors communicated with Arduino, activating $5\,$V submersible pumps via a 4-channel relay when moisture dropped below a threshold.
-Drawing from a $20\,$l reservoir, the pumps used plastic tubing to deliver water.
-Each activation lasted six seconds, ensuring proper watering.
-With dedicated sensors and pumps for each plant, irrigation was plant-driven.
-The optimal moisture threshold was set at $75\%$, determined by calibration, with $0\%$ indicating dry soil and $100\%$ indicating saturation~\cite{bekkari24}.
+The growbox (herein termed "AgroBox") in Fig.~\ref{SETUP} measured $1.2\,\text{m} 1.2\,\text{m} 2\,\text{m}$ and housed four tobacco specimens.
+It featured a $700\,$W LED lamp for plant growth, connected to a timer to maintain a consistent 12-hour day-night cycle, switching on at 7:00AM and off at 7:00PM.
+The lamp was positioned $40$-$50\,$cm above the plants for optimal light exposure.
+An Arduino UNO microcontroller monitored environmental conditions.
+The DHT11 sensor continuously recorded ambient temperature and humidity, while an automated irrigation system regulated water delivery based on real-time soil moisture readings from capacitive sensors placed in each pot (see Fig.~\ref{ARDUINO}).
+These sensors communicated with the Arduino, activating $5\,$V submersible pumps via a 4-channel relay when moisture dropped below a predefined threshold.
+The pumps drew water from a $20\,$L reservoir through plastic tubing.
+Each activation lasted six seconds, ensuring adequate watering.
+With dedicated sensors and pumps for each plant, irrigation was individually regulated.
+The optimal moisture threshold was set at $75\%$, determined through calibration, with $0\%$ indicating dry soil and $100\%$ indicating saturation~\cite{bekkari24}.